swc-unnamed/market/SECURITY.md

 - **No Data Sharing**: We do not share user data with third parties.
 - **No Data Selling**: User data is never sold to any entity.
-- **No Data Storage via SWC API**: We do not extract or store user data using the SWC API.
-- **Read-Only API Usage**: The SWC API is used exclusively in a read-only mode for data verification purposes.
-No user data is modified, extracted, or retained.
+- **API Usage**: The SWC API is used exclusively in a read-only mode for data verification purposes.
+We do not modify any data in the SWC universe.
+Apart from Authentication, additional SWC API usage is optional and not a requirement to use the platform.

 ## Security Measures

 1. **Data Minimization**: We collect only the data necessary for the functionality of this repository.
 2. **Encryption**: Any data transmitted is encrypted using industry-standard protocols.
 3. **Access Control**: Access to sensitive components of the repository is restricted to authorized personnel only.
-4. **Regular Audits**: We conduct periodic security reviews to identify and address potential vulnerabilities.
 5. **Secure Dependencies**: All dependencies are regularly reviewed and updated to mitigate risks from third-party libraries.

 ## Reporting Vulnerabilities